doaleix/apx-manual/docs/06-tutorial elements/06-chamber/01-create-chamber.md

 16\.
 Next option is "**Connected ducts**".

-If there are connected ducts assigned to the Central Node, they will be shown at this point.
+If there are connected ducts assigned to the Chamber, they will be shown at this point.
 For this example no ducts are connected.

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2024-01-29/406b1a2f-5d61-4390-a879-6b3c5986cff2/user_cropped_screenshot.jpeg?tl_px=0,0&br_px=860,885&force_format=png&width=1088)